T3kton/t3kton.github.io/source/contractor/TryIt_virtualbox_setup.rst

 Bring up the `VirtualBox Manager`, under `File` select `Host Network Manager`.
 Click `Create`.
 Select the newly created network and click the `Propterties` button.
 Change the Ipv4 Address to `10.0.0.1`.
 Make sure the DHCP Server is disabled.
+Take note of the name, if it is the only network there it will be named `vboxnet0`.
 Now close the `Host Network Manager`.

 Now select the VM that has contractor in it, and click the `Settings` button.